-Credit 1 Grade 11-12 Est. Fee: \$25 Year Prerequisites: Biology and Teacher Recommendation.
-Corequisite: Chemistry or Honors Chemistry
+Credit 1 Grade 11-12 Year Prerequisites: Biology and teacher recommendation

 Students must have a non-programmable scientific calculator.

 Honors Anatomy and Physiology covers the same general topics as Anatomy and Physiology, but at an accelerated pace and in greater depth.
 It is the study of human structure and function.
 The course encompasses the structure, biochemical, and biophysical processes of cells, primary tissues, and the eleven body systems with associated organs.
 This course requires reading, writing, and oral expression, with an emphasis on higher level critical thinking skills.
 All students wanting to take CCP Anatomy and Physiology must enroll in this honors section. for grades 11-12